 In no specific order.

-Concept Design and Economic Feasibility Study of an Underwater Apartment at Webb Institute
+Concept Design and Economic Feasibility Study of a Modular

 Ian Cavanaugh and Duane Lee

 The diesel engine to this day remains the dominant source of marine propulsive power.
 However, the demand for improving efficiency and minimizing environmental impact has driven innovation towards newer technology.
 The objective of this project is to give Webb’s Haeberle Laboratory a modern platform, in the form of a Yanmar common-rail engine, to continue research into what is possible with a diesel engine.
+A 3D digital prototype is developed using SolidWorks from which part and assembly drawings can be derived for fabrication and installation.
 The comprehensive design of the platform ensures test results are accurate and repeatable.
-Since meaningful research may only be completed with a proven test platform, this platform will be benchmarked against factory issued standards of performance.
+The design process is extensively documented; compiling the design rationale, tradeoff studies, design iterations, and models to allow for future modification and growth of the platform.
+Lessons learned through this design process are applied to make recommendations for functional improvements to the Cummins engine test platform already in use in Haeberle Laboratory.

 Bow Flare: The Effect on the Seakeeping Performance of Containerships